 The processes, procedures, and routines that the organization uses to get things done.

 How people work together, the culture, language, and the “tone at the top” of the organization

-The talent that is currently in the organization, including future leaders, knowledge workers, and suppliers.
+The current talent in the organization includes future leaders, knowledge workers, and suppliers.

 The people who work for the organization, including their experience, education, and qualifications.

 The development of people and the organization to achieve its vision and goals.